ADA and FMLA Compliance Challenges With Employee Substance Abuse

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to employment counsel for complying with the ADA and FMLA in managing disability accommodation and family leave requests.
+This CLE course will provide guidance to employment counsel for complying with the ADA and FMLA in managing disability accommodation and family leave requests.
 The panel will address how to minimize EEOC and DOL enforcement actions and employee lawsuits when dealing with employees with substance abuse problems.

 - Legal treatment of employee substance abuse